 It’s everywhere.
 Literally.
 Below Montréal’s downtown lies a labyrinth of tunnels, malls and metro stations that can take you pretty much anywhere you want to go without ever setting foot outdoors.
 When K and I set out to “find” the underground city we took a 30 min, completely useless ride on the metro before we realized that we were in fact, already IN the underground city!
 Hotels, malls, the train station, everything is connected.
 It can be a bit overwhelming and disorienting but if you love to shop this may just be your heaven.

 So there you have it!
-If you’re short on time or just arriving in the city, I suggest heading directly to Montreal’s downtown to your first taste of this happening city.
-There is much more to see and do in Montreal but you might as well start your exploration in the heart of this beautiful city.
+If you’re short on time or just arriving in the city, I suggest heading directly to Montreal’s downtown to get you’re first taste of this lively city.
+There is much more to see and do in Montreal but you might as well start your exploration in the heart of this beautiful metropolis.